home | catalog | noteworthy | choral spotlight | about the composers | contact us

 Stroll down a shady lane with the Randy Van Horne Singers

 This is a perfect example of “classic” Randy Van Horne!
 A popular old chestnut, first published in 1902, is given an extended, full harmonic treatment, retaining its original charm, but adding Randy’s typical witty signature.
 The humor can remain understated, or, with some theatrics, be brought to the fore without detracting from the marvelous 8-part choral writing.
-For general use, it’s fun to sing anytime; but it would be the perfect addition to programs themed around Valentine’s Day, Tin Pan Alley, or the Gay ‘90’s.
+For general use, it’s fun to sing anytime!
+But it would be the perfect addition to programs themed around Valentine’s Day, Tin Pan Alley, or the Gay ’90’s.
 [2:20]

 Have Yourself a Merry Little Christmas (KN) SSAATTBB (M/A) KC2025 - $2.25

-Singers Elite perform
+Singers Elite perform excerpts

-A luxurious choral version of the seasonal favorite, originally sung by Judy Garland in the MGM musical “Meet me in St Louis.”
+Frequently performed by the Los Angeles Master Chorale on their “Holiday Wonders” concerts, and recorded on their “Festival of Carols” CD, this is a luxurious choral version of the seasonal favorite.
 Typified by interweaving vocal lines and lush layered harmonies, this is the perfect anchor for your themed Holiday concert---or at the very least, an opulent showcase for your choir’s abilities!
-This arrangement has been performed by the Los Angeles Master Chorale, under Grant Gershon, on their Holiday Programs at Walt Disney Concert Hall.
-It's an elegant 'Choral Christmas Card' with which to extend warm wishes to your audience!
-(A couple lyric options render this suitable for religious as well as secular venues.)
+This arrangement is an elegant ‘Choral Christmas Card’ with which to extend warm wishes to your audience!
+(A couple lyric options render this suitable for sacred as well as secular venues.)
 [4:00]

-COMMENTS ABOUT THIS PIECE
+COMMENTS ABOUT THIS ARRANGEMENT

-"Sophisticated, subtle and sensitive ...an extraordinary achievement and I'm mad about it.
-It's full of ingenious surprises."
+“...sophisticated, subtle and sensitive ...an extraordinary achievement and I’m mad about it.
+It’s full of ingenious surprises.”

 - Hugh Martin, Composer/Lyricist of 'Have Yourself a Merry Little Christmas'